 In 2018 Mikko was selected onto the BFI Network X BAFTA Crew Programme and is part of the 2019 Berlinale Talents cohort.
+He is currently developing his sophomore feature with the BFI.

 Having moved from his native Finland to the UK for university, Mikko studied English and French literature at Nottingham University and University College London.
 Prior to his feature debut, he directed a number of music and fashion promos alongside working as a an editor in drama and commercials.